Welcome to the

 Our approaches are innovative and based on the evidence from our R&D results.
 The beauty of our R&D is that we do not use any synthetic chemicals for product development.
 Instead, we perform biological processes that are completely organic.
 Our goal is to develop new technologies to capture and reduce greenhouse gas emissions by performing biological processes and use them for producing beneficial compounds for human health.
-New techniques will be able to reduce global CO2 emissions by 60% and stimulate an $800 billion annual market for at least 15 CO2-based products.
+New techniques will be able to reduce global CO2 emissions by 60%.

 We conduct challenging research in the multidisciplinary fields which are related to the environment and climate change.
-To learn more, browse the images below on each field.
+To learn more, browse the images below in each field.

-Dr. Rahman was invited as a Keynote Speaker at the 12th International Congress on Microbial Interaction and Applications of Beneficial Microbes, Germany, see here.
+Dr. Rahman was invited as a Keynote Speaker at the 12th International Congress on Microbial Interaction and Applications of Beneficial Microbes, Germany.
 Keynote topic: Global Climate Change and Microbial Interaction in Agri-Aquaculture: Current Research and Future Trends.
 Published: Applied Microbiology 2017, 3:2

 New discovery: Our Research Lead Dr. Rahman discovered a molecule which can protect the organism from the negative effect of global climate change.
 This molecule is also useful for bone regeneration in the human body.
 Article published in Scientific Reports (Nature), see here